tozd/waf/README.md

 ### Vue Router integration

-You can create JSON with routes in your repository, e.g., `routes.json` which you can then use both in your Go code and Vue Router:
+You can create JSON with routes in your repository, e.g., `routes.json` which you can then use both in your Go code and Vue Router as a single source of truth for routes:

 ```json
 {